4paradigm/OpenEmbedding/documents/en/pmem.md

 <img src="documents/images/pmem_vs_dram_oe.png" alt="PMem-based OpenEmbedding VS DRAM-based OpenEmbedding" width=850 />
 </div>

 We train a deep learning recommendation model with a size of 500 GB on Alibaba cloud.
 For such a long-running training task, we execute checkpoints periodically to avoid re-training from the very beginning upon a system failure.
 The price-performance ratio indicates how much performance the user receives for each unit of cost.
-Here we use the number of training epochs completed per hour divided by how many dollars the machines cost per hour.
+Here we define the price-performance ratio as the number of training epochs completed per hour divided by how many dollars the machines cost per hour.
 The result shows that PMem-based OpenEmbedding can provide better price-performance ratio than its DRAM-only counterpart.

 ## Install & Quick Start